HKJPN/markdown-editor/docs/ipad-manual.md

 ### 8-4.
 Formatting Markdown

 Select **Edit > Format Markdown** to clean up excessive blank lines and trailing spaces.
 Running this before sharing or exporting helps keep the document clean.

+## 8-5.
+Inserting a Table of Contents
+Selecting **Edit > Insert Table of Contents** automatically generates a clickable, linked table of contents based on the headings (`#` to `###` / H1 to H3) in your document.

+> 💡 **Tip: Choosing the Right Tool**
+> For navigating your document while editing in MD//WORKS, we recommend using the **Outline View** on the right side of the screen.
+> This "Insert Table of Contents" feature is designed for the **final polishing stage** of your document—such as right before handing a Markdown file over to someone else or exporting it to HTML/PDF.

+### Usage and Important Notes
+* **Inserting for the First Time**
+  Place your cursor exactly where you want the table of contents to appear (e.g., right after the document title or before the main body text) and then run the command.

+* **Updating the Table of Contents**
+  If a table of contents previously inserted by MD//WORKS already exists in the document, running the command will **automatically locate and update the existing table of contents with the latest heading structure**, regardless of where your cursor is placed (it will not create a duplicate).

+* **Manually Editing the Table of Contents**
+  The generated table of contents is inserted as regular text, so you can freely modify it.
+However, please note that if you run **Edit > Insert Table of Contents** again to refresh it, **any manual edits you made within the table of contents will be overwritten and reset** based on the latest headings.
+If you need to make manual fine-tunings, it is highly recommended to do so at the very end, just before exporting.

+> 📄 **Note on Links in Exported PDFs**
+> When saving your document as a PDF, the table of contents can still function as in-page clickable links depending on your viewing environment (this has been verified using the standard "Microsoft Print to PDF" feature on Windows).
+Since behavior may vary depending on the browser or PDF viewer used, we recommend testing the links once before distributing your file.

 ---